akka/akka/akka-docs/src/main/paradox/stream/operators/Source/fromCompletionStage.md

 ## Description

 Send the single value of the `CompletionStage` when it completes and there is demand.
+If the `CompletionStage` completes with `null` stage is completed without emitting a value.
-If the future fails the stream is failed with that exception.
+If the `CompletionStage` fails the stream is failed with that exception.

 @@@div { .callout }